-There’s so much to experience and enjoy at the Garden Festival.
-Come and join us for a weekend in the inspirational gardens of the Hurunui.
+There’s so much to experience and enjoy at the Hurunui Garden Festival.
+Come and join us for a weekend in the inspirational gardens and attractions of the Hurunui.

 From left to right: Anita Todd (Secretary), Krissy Griggs (Hurunui Tourism), Meg Macfarlane (Treasurer), Doreen Dryden, Gary Mitchell (Chairperson), Vicki Collett, Debbie Anderson, Penny Zino.

 The gardens are arranged into geographically based clusters, making it easy for you to plan your visit to multiple gardens.
 Each cluster has its own detailed map, showing you the precise location of the gardens, along with useful information, such as the locations of public toilets, accommodation, petrol and diesel stations, and food outlets.